AurelienPREVOST/TrackYourUser/README.md

 #### Features:
 Automatic Screen Adjustment: The simulation dynamically adjusts its display to fit various screen resolutions.
 It means than when you will "replay action", capture footage will be adapted to your screen.
 Visual Feedback: The base64 image stored at the beginning of the interaction log is rendered in the background (with low resolution to avoid heavy Json), offering a visual representation of user interactions.

+*PS: some special keypress are present in code but dont give visual feedback on the fake keyboard